tenzir/.github/contributing.md

 - The second line is empty.

-- An optional long descriptions as full sentences begin on the third line, indented at 72 characters per line, explaining _why_ the change is needed, _how_ it addresses the underlying issue, and what _side-effects_ it might have.
+- Optional long descriptions as full sentences begin on the third line, indented at 72 characters per line, explaining _why_ the change is needed, _how_ it addresses the underlying issue, and what _side-effects_ it might have.